jensbouma-codam/rand42/readme.md

    ./random_numbers
    ```
    The program will generate random numbers, count their occurrences, and display the result in the terminal. :chart_with_upwards_trend:
+## But is it random?

+Random generators, despite their name, are not truly random.
+They operate based on algorithms or predefined patterns, producing sequences that appear random but are actually deterministic.
+These generators use initial values known as seeds, and given the same seed, they will always produce the same sequence of numbers.
+Therefore, they are considered pseudorandom.
+To achieve true randomness, external factors like atmospheric noise or radioactive decay must be incorporated into the generation process.

+Processing time can sometimes be a factor in random generation.
+The speed at which a random generator produces numbers can impact the perceived randomness of the generated sequence.
+If a generator is too fast, it may not have enough time to gather sufficient entropy or adequately mix the generated numbers, potentially leading to patterns or predictability.
+On the other hand, if a generator is too slow, it may introduce biases or delays that can affect the randomness of the output.
+Therefore, finding an appropriate balance between processing time and generating high-quality random numbers is crucial for achieving reliable randomness.

 ## License :scroll: